Davit2605/Davit2605/README.md

 <h1>Hi, I'm Davit 👋</h1>

 <h4>I'm a Front-end Developer living in Dublin, Ireland.</h4>
-<p>I consider myself as a self motivate individual who is passionate about web development <br> and
+<p>I consider myself as a self motivated individual who is passionate about web development <br> and
 enjoys working either independently or as part of a team. 💻</p>
 <hr>